AaronEnnis/Music-Application/README.md

 It uses the FFT to transcribe the music.

-How to run:
+# How to run:

+NOTE: This readme is for a windows system.
+Using this application on Linux or Mac systems requires different commands to download the dependencies.

 Dependencies
 1. Python 3 	(Python 3 compiler to run the code)
 2. PyAudio 	(Used to record and create the .wav files)
 3. Numpy 		(Maths library for algorithms)
 4. PyQt5 		(Framework for the user interface)
+5. Scipy    	(Used to open wav files)

-How to acquire these dependencies?
+# How to acquire these dependencies?

 You can get any version of Python 3 on the official python.org website.
 For this application, I wrote it using Python 3.6.